ExploringML/fh-dev-utils-examples/README.md

 # fh-dev-utils-examples
-Example FastHTML apps that demonstrate how to use the fh-dev-utils Python module.
+A collection of example FastHTML apps that demonstrate how to use the [fh-dev-utils](https://exploringml.github.io/fh-dev-utils/) Python module.

+Navigate to a subfolder to find out more about a particular example.
+A good place to start is the [`tailwind-basic`](/tailwind-basic/) example.